beachfront/beachfront-io-javascript-SDK/README.md

 This document details the process of integrating the Beachfront.iO Javascript AD SDK into an HTML5 Web Page.

 ## Requirements  ##
-Javascript SDK can be used on mobile browsers with HTML5 video element support.
+The javascript SDK can be used on mobile browsers with HTML5 video element support.

 ## Getting Started  ##
-1. Include JavaScript SDK library on yours html page.
+1. Include the JavaScript SDK library in your html page.
     It can be included in page `<head>` tag
     ``` html
     <!DOCTYPE html>